Search Login

 Raw Potatoes

-Raw potatoes might just be able to save your plant from fungus gnat larvae!
-Chop up a raw potato into small ½-inch chunks and place them close to each other on the surface of your soil.
-The larvae should be attracted to the raw potato and make their way to the surface to eat it.
+To create these potato slice “decoys,” chop up a raw potato into small ½-inch chunks and place them close to each other on the surface of your soil.
+The larvae will be attracted to the raw potato and make their way to the surface to eat it.
 After a few hours, you should find some larvae feeding on the underside of your potato slice!
 If your slice is completely covered, you know you have an intense infestation and you’ll need to replace and check on your slices more often.
 Keep chopping raw potatoes and disposing of them until the larvae are gone.

 Sticky Traps